In our last post, we discussed the Correctional Nurse Manifesto with seven propositions. This post discusses the meaning and importance of the first.

 “The nurse, in all professional relationships, practices with compassion and respect for the inherent dignity, worth and uniqueness of every individual, unrestricted by consideration of social or economic status, personal attributes, or the nature of health problems.”

-Henry is definitely a unique patient.
-He presents with a low social status and some undesirable personal attributes.
-How can a correctional nurse overcome repugnance to these characteristics of an inmate like Henry in order to treat him like a patient?
-Here are some tips for treating every inmate, even those like Henry, with the dignity and respect deserving of any patient.
+Joe is definitely a unique patient.
+He presents with poor social skills and some undesirable personal attributes.
+How can a correctional nurse overcome repugnance to these characteristics of a person like Joe in order to treat him like a patient?
+Here are some tips for treating every inmate, even those like Joe, with the dignity and respect deserving of any patient.

 Focus on who you are, not on who they are

 It can be difficult to deliver good nursing care when you focus on the ‘worthiness’ of the patient.
 In fact, who the patient is is less important than who we are.
-As correctional nurses we have signed on to provide “…protection, promotion and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, advocacy, and delivery of health care to individuals, families, communities, and populations under the jurisdiction of the criminal justice system” (ANA definition of correctional nursing).
+As correctional nurses we have signed on to provide “evidence-based nursing to protect, promote, and optimize health and abilities; prevent illness and injury; facilitate healing; alleviate suffering through the diagnosis and treatment of human response with care and respect; and advocate for individuals, families, groups, communities, and populations under the jurisdiction of the justice system (Correctional Nursing: Scope and Standards of Practice, ANA 2021).
 Just as lady justice delivers her service blindfolded, those in our profession must do the same.
 It is the definition of who we are.

 Ramp up your valuing